la2050/archive/_projects/2016/the-man2man-project-preventing-boys-from-becoming-dads-too-early-and-helping-teen-dads-to-step-up.md

   each other “man to man” around the importance of responsible fatherhood, the M2M Project will impact future generations and help make LA the best place to connect.
-project_image_2: 1711077255741-team90.JPG
-empty_column_1: ''
 organization_name: Friends of the Family
 organization_website: www.fofca.org
-organization_name_2: Friends of the Family
-organization_activity: >-
-  Friends of the Family works to lift children and their families out of poverty, protect them from abuse and neglect, and ensure their access to education, healthcare, and a resource-rich community.
-ein: ''

 ---